Embrace Spring with a Wholesome Wild Garlic and Nettle Soup

 - 3 min read

-I think there is no better smell to indicate that spring has arrived than the smell of wild garlic wafting through the air and being crushed underfoot.
-It's also a secret indicator of ancient woodland that once fed our ancestors, yet only 2.5% of ancient woodland remains today!
+I think there is no better smell to indicate that spring has arrived than the aroma of wild garlic wafting through the air and being crushed underfoot.
+This delightful scent is a secret indicator of ancient woodlands that once nourished our ancestors.
+Yet, it's alarming to note that only 2.5% of ancient woodland remains today!

-Wild garlic can be foraged from early spring through to after it flowers, though the flavour is best before it flowers.
-It's extremely identifiable by its smell, although in appearance it can look similar to lily of the valley or lords and ladies so make sure to be careful when foraging and make sure to only take what you need!
+Wild garlic can be foraged from early spring until after it flowers, although the flavor is best before flowering.
+It's extremely identifiable by its smell.
+However, in appearance, it can look similar to lily of the valley or lords and ladies.
+So, be cautious when foraging, and remember to only take what you need!

-Nettle needs very little introduction; most of us have encountered it in our former years, to be met with its tenacious and resistant sting, but it's a powerhouse of early spring nutrients helpful if you're feeling a bit sluggish.
-By itself, nettle doesn't have much of a taste, so it lends itself well to sweet or savoury meals.
+Nettle needs very little introduction.
+Most of us have encountered it in our younger years, often meeting its tenacious sting.
+Yet, nettle is a powerhouse of early spring nutrients, perfect for those moments when we feel a bit sluggish.
+By itself, nettle doesn't have much taste, making it a versatile ingredient for both sweet and savory meals.

-*As of 2025, the selling of all turkey tail products became illegal in the UK due to being classed as a Novel Food.
-It is still legal for you to forage turkey tail for your own uses - alternatively, you can swap for a different mushroom or leave it out completely!
+As of 2025, the selling of all turkey tail products became illegal in the UK due to being classified as a Novel Food.
+However, it is still legal for you to forage turkey tail for your own uses.
+Alternatively, you can substitute it with a different mushroom or leave it out completely

 Ingredients: